Why Indices Count the Total Number of Black Hole Microstates (at large N): Introduction

 \footnote{Using the distribution rules $(x y)^z =x^z y^z\,$ and $(e^{x})^{y}\,:=\, e^{ x y}\,$ (choice of branch cuts) assumed in this paper.} and then~\eqref{eq:ZBPSNonPer} is the BPS partition function whose Taylor coefficients in the expansion around $(p^{\frac{1}{2}},q^{\frac{1}{2}},t_I)=(0,0,0)$ are all positive integers.\footnote{One can move among branches by the shifts $p\to e^{-2\pi \text{i}\widetilde{k}}$, $\widetilde{k}\in\mathbb{Z}$ at fixed $q\,$, $t_{I}\,$.} Superconformal indices are obtained by imposing $\chi^{1/2}\to 1\,$.
 The zero–mode contribution $Z_0$ is reported in equation~\eqref{eq:N4SYM}.

 \item[4.]
-Building on our previous work~\cite{Beccaria:2023hip}, we propose an improved method to derive the asymptotic expansion of $Z_{BPS}\,$.
+Building on our previous work~\cite{Beccaria:2023hip}, we propose an improved method to derive the asymptotic expansion of $Z_{\text{BPS}}$ near its essential singularities.
 The method can also be applied to $\mathcal{I}_{\text{micro}}\,$ (Section~\ref{sec:LocPartitionF}).

-We implicitly test this method and in a sense the protectedness of $Z_{BPS}$ mentioned in point 1, by reproducing known results for the superconformal index, but starting from $Z_{BPS}\,$ which is a different unitary matrix integral.
+We implicitly test this method and in a sense the asymptotically generated protectedness of zero-coupling $Z_{\text{BPS}}$,~\footnote{Protectedness at $g_{\text{YM}}\neq 0$.} by reproducing known results for the superconformal index, but starting from the latter which is a different unitary matrix integral.

-For example, we find orbifold saddle configurations of $Z_{BPS}$ whose contribution at large $N$ is (Section~\ref{sec:Orbifold}):
+For example, we find orbifold saddle configurations of $Z_{\text{BPS}}$ whose contribution at large $N$ is (Section~\ref{sec:Orbifold}):

 These saddles are characterized by a nonzero positive integer $M$ and generic integers $N_1$ and $N_2\,$.
 Remarkably, they exist only upon imposing the constraint

 (Missing definitions of notation in this equation will be introduced in due time).